universal-ctags/citre/README.md

 #### Tags

-Tags file is a widely adopted text format for source code indexing.
+Tags file (in ctags format) is a widely adopted text format for source code indexing.
 The best tags file generating tool is [Universal Ctags](https://github.com/universal-ctags/ctags).
 The advantages of the Citre tags backend & Universal Ctags combination are: